This is a review we’ve been dying to write.

 With an unwavering spirit to find a VPN that works with Netflix, we decided to try and run another server.
 We chose the United States of America, the country where this blessed streaming website is based…

 And it does work, though not all servers may give you access to Netflix.
 But hey!
-At least USA does.
+At least the USA does.

 Refund policy: 30-day money-back guarantee

-In the event that you’ve decided there’s no use for security in this crippling place called the Internet, you may sever your ties with ProtonVPN through a 30-day money-back guarantee!
+In the event that you’ve decided that there’s no use for security in this crippling place called the Internet, you may sever your ties with ProtonVPN through a 30-day money-back guarantee!